markahrens/mytungsten/src/content/blog/2007/2007-music.md

 </ul>

-<p>Please add your recommendations in the comments and near the end of the year you will see my top albums.</p>
+Please add your recommendations in the comments and near the end of the year you will see my top albums.